Umo Eno's win: Group cautions against fake, misleading prophecies in A'Ibom

 “With the victory of Pastor Umo as confirmed by INEC, it is expected that all their mercenary prophecies have failed, and the people know that these were products of bitterness and personal hatred for him( Pastor Eno)

-“It is so disappointing that people who should have ordinarily been shepherds of the God’s sheep turn out to be professional fraudsters, manufacturing prophecies that are meant to swell the sizes of their pockets, and deceive those who take them seriously.
+“It is so disappointing that people who should have ordinarily been shepherds of God’s sheep turn out to be professional fraudsters, manufacturing prophecies that are meant to swell the sizes of their pockets and deceive those who take them seriously.

 “That is why we must specially commend seasoned men of God, including Dr Sunday Mbang, Prof. Isaiah Isong, Apostle John Okoriko, ArchBishop Udeme Simon, the Christian Association of Nigeria, CAN in the State and other numerous Christian leaders who refused to allow Baal speak for them in the 2023 elections”